 Climbing Community.
 Krabi has a vibrant and welcoming climbing community of locals and expats living in the area.
 Whether you’re a solo climber or traveling with a group, you can connect with fellow climbers, share experiences, and find partners to climb with.

 Rock climbing gear that you trust is a bit hard to come by in Krabi.
-There is no Petzl shop here, or world-class climbing shop.
+There is no Petzl shop here or a world-class climbing shop.
 BRING YOUR OWN GEAR so you have the best you can afford.
 You can find some basic climbing gear in Krabi, like equipment, and accessories in the climbing shops located in Railay Beach and Ao Nang.
 These stores offer a range of items such as climbing shoes, harnesses, ropes, carabiners, and helmets.

 So, while some climbing gear is available in Krabi, it’s always recommended to bring your own gear if you’re an experienced climber or if you have specific preferences.
 It ensures you have the equipment you’re comfortable with and that meets your personal requirements.